‘Riverdale’ Season 3 Comic-Con Trailer Teases Fans

-The end of Season 2 left fans wandering if Archie would stay in jail for the murder of Shadow Lake resident, Cassidy, after being framed by Hiram Lodge.
-According to ET, a new character played by Penelope Ann Miller, will be the crucial role in determining Archie’s (K.J.
+The end of Season 2 left fans wondering if Archie would stay in jail for the murder of Shadow Lake resident Cassidy, after being framed by Hiram Lodge.
+According to Entertainment Tonight, a new character played by Penelope Ann Miller will be the crucial role in determining Archie’s (K.J.
 Apa) fate in prison.

 “Season three, first episode starts off Archie’s on trial for the murder of Cassidy,” Apa said at the Comic-Con panel.
 “We’ll see if he’s going to go away or if he’s not going to go away.”

-The savvy, eloquent, Ms. Wright is the prosecuting attorney in charge of handling Archie’s case.
+The savvy, eloquent Ms. Wright is the prosecuting attorney in charge of handling Archie’s case.
 ET says the attorney will create a case of poor moments in Archie’s young life to portray him as a violent and dangerous teenager capable of murdering someone in cold blood.

 Evil lurks in this town. #Riverdale returns Wednesday, October 10 on The CW.
 Stream for free on The CW App: https://t.co/ajsD9GGfOm pic.twitter.com/VLJggN1Ywc